Crawshay Frost

 o The autobiography of Graham David Smith written in 1996 has several pages about a visit to Mr Frost in Fish St. (extracts above).

-o In 2012 the recollections of Frost and Hebborn by a former resident were received (presented above)
+o In 2012 the recollections of Frost and Hebborn by a former resident living abroad were received (presented above)

 o In 2021 a quantity of Mr H. Crawshay Frost ephemera, with 19th century indentures were offered at auctioned (show above)